nspcc-dev/neofs-api/proto-docs/container.md

 #### Method Delete

 `Delete` invokes `Container` smart contract's `Delete` method and returns response immediately.
-After a new block is issued in sidechain, request is verified by Inner Ring nodes.
-After one more block in sidechain, the container is added into smart contract storage.
+After a new block is issued in FS chain, request is verified by Inner Ring nodes.
+After one more block in FS chain, the container is added into smart contract storage.
 NOTE: a container deletion leads to the removal of every object in that container, regardless of any restrictions on the object removal (e.g. lock/locked